List of breweries in Montana: Ronan Cooperative Brewery

 The Ronan Cooperative Brewery, in Ronan, opened in 2017.
 As a cooperative, there are multiple owners.
 Their Schwartz Lake Schwarzbier won the 2024 gold award for Amber and Dark Lagers from the Montana Brewers Association.
 Mud Lake Dunkles Bock won the bronze award in Strong Lagers.
+In 2025 their Hellroaring Helles won the Malt-forward European Pale Lagers category and the Garden Wall Vienna Lager took bronze in the Amber & Dark Lagers at the Montana Beer Awards.

 Ruby Valley Brew

 Ruby Valley Brew is located in Sheridan.
 It is owned by Amanda LaYacona.

 Sacred Waters Brewing Company

 Sacred Waters Brewing Company is in Kalispell.
 It is owned by Jordan and Kirk Gentry.
 The head brewer is Seth Orr.